-Consolidated income statement (IFRS) Consolidated statement of comprehensive income (IFRS)

-Notes to the consolidated financial statements for the 2022 financial year
+Consolidated income statement (IFRS) Consolidated statement of comprehensive income (IFRS) Consolidated balance sheet (IFRS) Consolidated cash flow statement (IFRS) Consolidated statement of changes in equity (IFRS) Notes to the consolidated financial statements

 Interests in associated companies and joint ventures

 Associated companies are companies in which the Group has a significant influence.
 A significant influence is to be understood as being the opportunity to participate in financial or business policy decisions, although not the ability to control or jointly lead the decision-making processes.